AltDom/pingpong-mystery/README.md

 <img src="https://media.giphy.com/media/J3S2eQvnQPYBpl3YjZ/giphy.gif" width="100%">

-Can you solve the mystery of the Ping Pong Ball Murders!?
-You will need your most impressive database queries in order to solve the mystery.
+Can you solve the Ping Pong Mysteries!?
+You will need to be cunning and use database queries to uncover who damaged the WU19 ping pong ball.

 ## About This Project
 There are two versions of this project; `index.php` and `indexSQL.php`.